-This colourful, collaborative book brings together over 120 contributors, sharing all the big and small ways that we’ve been making it through.
+This colourful, collaborative book brought together over 120 contributors, sharing all the big and small ways that we’d been making it through.

-The main aim of the book is to raise as much money as we can for Crisis: the national charity for homeless people.
+The main aim of the book was to raise as much money as possible for Crisis: the national charity for homeless people.
 As the long-term effects of coronavirus become clear, more people will be at threat of unemployment, and at risk of homelessness.
 Crisis needs our help to ensure that the emergency measures lead to sustained improvements.

 Since publication, Made at Home has raised over £2100 for Crisis.

 The paperback has sold out, but there are a few very special hardback editions left: